 May lead to poor sleep quality

 If you fall asleep on a couch in a shared space, your chances of being interrupted during the night due to someone else’s movement are increased.
 Not only that, sleeping on the couch often means that you are falling asleep with the television on.
 Sleeping in front of a TV can result in a lack of REM sleep, disturbing dreams, and more frequent wake-ups during the night.
-That’s why it’s recommended that you keep phones and TV screens out of your primary sleeping space.
+That’s why it’s

 There are some people who can only seem to fall asleep on the couch.
 Bed sleeping may not be restful because your mattress is uncomfortable, because your bedroom is not a restful space, or simply because you sleep next to a partner who snores.